Each year photographers from around the World submit their best, most creative personal images to

-My photo of a King Penguin in the surf on South Georgia Island is a Finalist in the Smithsonian Magazine 2015 Photo Contest in the Sustainable Travel category.
+My photo of a King Penguin in the surf on South Georgia Island was a Finalist in the Smithsonian Magazine 2015 Photo Contest in the Sustainable Travel category.

-My hummingbird photography is featured in the March 2016 issue of L.A.
+My hummingbird photography was featured in the March 2016 issue of L.A.
 Parent magazine in their "Meet the Hummingbirds" article on pages 16-19.

 Copies were distributed at local grocery stores and also available to read online.

 Cover Image & Featured Story in the Sierra Club Focal Points November 2015 newsletter.